ebd622/fe-samples/routing/README.md

 With this in place it will work as before but now with using a resolver.
 This is important when using asynch data.

 ### L153: Understanding location stratagies
-When necessary we can use hash sign in routes (for instance, to support some old brawsers).
+When necessary we can enable using a hash sign in routes (for instance, to support some old brawsers).